HuanLab/ML4MassSpec/README.md

 ```

-### 3. Set Up Python Virtual Environment with pip
+### 3. Set Up a Python Virtual Environment (pip)

-(Optional) If you skip this step, all packages will be installed system-wide.
-The project scripts can still work, but may cause conflicts with other projects and is harder to reproduce.
-Using a virtual environment is safer and more reproducible for most users.
-We **highly recommend following the steps** below to get familiar with virtual environment setup.
+**Why use a virtual environment?**

-Creating a separate environment keeps this tutorial’s packages isolated and avoids conflicts.
-This is a good habit for any Python project, as it prevents package version clashes and makes it easier to reproduce your work or share it with others.
+- Keeps this tutorial’s packages isolated from your system and other projects
+- Prevents version conflicts and makes your work easier to reproduce or share
+- Highly recommended for all Python projects

+**Note:** You can skip this step and install packages system-wide, but this may cause conflicts and is less reproducible.
+We strongly suggest using a virtual environment, especially if you are new to Python projects.

 **Before running the following commands, make sure you are inside the `ML4MassSpec` project folder as descibed in step 2.**